 Understanding cultural values about the responsibility to care is important in supporting carers of all backgrounds to maintain their own health and well-being while they care.
 Carers from a CALD background may lack formal assistance and support in their roles.
 This may be due to language and communication difficulties, family and cultural expectations, and a lack of culturally appropriate services.
 Using translating and interpreting services and working with culturally-specific organisations can help to provide culturally appropriate information and support to these carers.

 The stress carers experience is well recognised, and resources and support are available.
 Respite, provided either in the home, community, or residential facility, allows carers time to themselves.
 The Department of Human Services provides information about carer payment, carer allowance and carer supplement.
 Some carer payments may continue short-term after the death of the care recipient.
 Centrelink (132 717) has more information about eligibility for financial assistance for carers of older people.
-The Australian Government Commonwealth Home Support Program (CHSP) includes government-subsidised respite, and the Commonwealth Respite and Carelink Centre website and phone line (1800 052 222) provides resources and support for carers.
+The Australian Government Commonwealth Home Support Program (CHSP) includes government-subsidised respite for carers.

 The Department of Social Services provides information to support carers

 including programs, services, and payments which may be available.
 Carers Australia

 , the national peak body representing Australia’s unpaid carers, advocates on behalf of carers to influence policy and services nationally.
 Mind Australia

 (1300 554 660) for carers of people living with mental ill-health.
 Me Well